scuzzydude/asimov/asimov.md

 It seems like this would also be a great way for galleries and dealers to reach out to their existing network of clients and artists and use momentum of the crypto craze to drum up business.

-The Foundation should also sponsor scoot exchanges primarily owned by art professionals.
+The Foundation should also sponsor scoot exchanges around areas of specific interest.

 ### Teachers